burrsutter/llama-stack-tutorial/readme.md

 streamlit run app.py
 ```

-Check out the README.md in that director for more ideass
+Check out the README.md in that directory for more ideass

 ## ToDos